kel2ck/simple_shell/README.md

 The second task is about writing a UNIX command line interpreter.

 The third task is about handling command lines with arguments.

+The fourth task:
+		a.
+PATH handling.
+		b.
+Not calling the fork if command doesnt exist.